APPOINTMENT UPDATE :

 Booking an Appointment with the Doctors

-You can book an appointment with a GP or nurse by calling in person and asking our reception team - or you can telephone (see below for opening times) or please check the NHS App as we have released some GP appointments for online booking.
+You can book an appointment with a GP, Advanced Nurse Practitioner or nurse by calling in person and asking our reception team - or you can telephone (see below for opening times) Also please check on the NHS App as we have released some GP appointments for online booking. (subject to availability)

 A member of our reception staff will be happy to help you may be asked for some information about the nature or urgency of your problem so they can try to find the most suitable appointment for you.
 This is not for them to make clinical decisions but rather they are now trained and instructed by the doctors to use some key questions to help ensure you are guided to the correct appointment - both in terms of time and clinician.

 Book online for a doctor appointment (subject to availability).

 To book online you will need to be registered for online access - this not only means you can book appointments online or via a smartphone but you can order repeat prescriptions, view your medical records and see any letters or documents.

 There are a number of different apps you can use/download on your Apple or Android smartphone.
 Details of these will be listed on your registration form.
 For more details of online services click here